Vitamin D: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 - fortified foods.

-Some mushrooms are also high sources of vitamin D, but the content varies on the amount and duration of UV-B light exposure, during growth and/or production.
+Some mushrooms are also natural sources of vitamin D, but the content varies on the amount and duration of UV-B light exposure, during growth and/or production.

 Does vitamin D interact with other nutrients?